Our

 Vladimir Alexander

-Do you have a general message that you try to communicate with your art?
+Do you have a general message that you try to communicate with

 I really like to communicate through color.
 People interact with color and it’s not really a message that I try to communicate, but a response of emotion.
 I like to say that life is color…la vida es color; an appreciation of life and how we get to see all the colors in the world from the sky to the ground.
 We can see color in each other.
 This is why color is a main element in my large scale portraits.
 My attempt is to draw out a person’s features with color to show the character of the person more vividly.

-What’s the best advice you've received, or that you can give us about how to nurture creativity?
+What’s the best advice you've received, or that you

 I like to refer to a quote by Isaac Newton that a math teacher said once… “If I have seen further than others, it is by standing upon the shoulders of a giant.”

 Thank you Vladimir Alexander for taking the time to share your thoughts and ideas about yourself as an artist and your work.
-You can see and enjoy more of Vladimir’s work at his artist website
+You can see and enjoy more of Vladimir’s work at his artist website.

 If you liked this post and found it helpful, please leave a comment and share with others to help support Houston Art Showcase artists.